n8n-io/n8n-docs/docs/hosting/index.md

 This section provides guidance on setting up n8n for both the Enterprise and Community self-hosted editions.
 The Community edition is free, the Enterprise edition isn't.

-See [Community Edition features](/hosting/community-edition-features/) for a list of available features.
+See [Community edition features](/hosting/community-edition-features/) for a list of available features.

 <div class="grid-cards-vertical cards" markdown>